OpenSocietyPlatform/snafu/README.md

 # SNAFU
 Currently: Experimentation.
 Iteration.
 Learning.

+## Why Reinvent the Wheel?
+I need to learn, you ass.
+Additionally, I'm firmly under the impression that not all of the needs of this platform will be met by any single solution.

 ### Key Words
 #### Graph
     ID, entity, node, IRI, URI, predicate, subject, object, value, literal, term, blank node, [...]